gnebbia/gnu_linux_appunti/sections/info_e_diagnostica.md

 A simplified view of the boot process looks like this:

-1. The machine’s BIOS or boot firmware loads and runs a boot loader.
+1. The machine's BIOS or UEFI (or other firmware) is executed and runs an application, in the case of BIOS this application is a boot loader, while in the case of UEFI it must be an EFI application (either a kernel with efistub or grub shipped as EFI application);
 2. The boot loader finds the kernel image on disk, loads it into memory, and starts it.
+In this step in some cases the bootloader needs to load an "initial RAM disk" (initramfs.img) containing basic drivers (video, keyboard, disks) that will allow GRUB to load the filesystem and permit the user to interact with a basic interface.
+Note that does not always happen and depends on the configuration of the system.
-3. The kernel initializes the devices and its drivers.
+3. The kernel has been launched at this point and initializes the devices and its drivers.
 4. The kernel mounts the root filesystem.
-5. The kernel starts a program called init with a process ID of
+5. The kernel starts a program called init system (this is generally also the daemon manager) with a process ID of
-  1. This point is the user space start.
+   "1".
+This is where the user space start.
 6. init sets the rest of the system processes in motion.
 7. At some point, init starts a process allowing you to log in, usually at the end or near the end of the boot.
+This is the display manager, also known as login manager.
+8. In the case of graphical systems, a desktop environment or a window manager can be started (this is not necessary) anyway whenever we talk about graphics we need a display server.
+   The most famous and still standard display server is  Xorg, although Wayland is becoming always more and more popular.

 Inoltre allo startup, il kernel Linux effettua le inizializzazioni in quest'ordine: